NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 The proposed approach adds three new objects and enhances outdoor air, relief air and exhaust fan handling in the AirflowNetwork model.
 The first new object is to provide pressure setpoint.
 The second one is to allow the AirflowNetwork model to adopt the outdoor air flow rate based on the Controller:OutdoorAir object.
 The third one is to set up adjustable relief air flow rate to meet the zone pressure setpoint.

-###A new object of PressureStat
+###A new object of PressureController

-A new object of ZoneControl:PressureStat will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
+A new object of AirflowNetwork:ZoneContrl:PressureController will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
 The proposed component is either the Fan:ZoneExhaust object or the OutdoorAir:Mixer.
 A single choice is allowed.
 In other words, both Fan:ZoneExhaust and OutdoorAir:Mixer objects can not used together to perform pressure control.

 Since the Fan:ZoneExhaust has the maximum flow rate field, there is no need to revise the existing object.